Trump accuses Japan, China of currency devaluation

 U.S. President Donald Trump on Tuesday lambasted Japan and China for devaluing their currencies, a clear signal of his belief that the two countries are currency manipulators.

 "You look at what China's doing, you look at what Japan has done over the years.
-They play the money market, they play the devaluation market and we sit there like a bunch of dummies," he said in a meeting with pharmaceutical company executives.
+They play the money market, they play the devaluation market and we sit there like a bunch of dummies," he said in a meeting with pharmaceutical company executives in Washington.

-The remarks prompted the yen to jump to an about two-month high of 112.08 to the U.S. dollar.
-The yen also strengthened on a news report that Trump's trade adviser slammed Germany for using a "grossly undervalued" euro to gain an unfair advantage over the United States and the rest of the European Union.
+It now appears almost certain that Trump will take up the issue of dollar-yen exchange rates as part of efforts to reduce the U.S. trade deficit when he meets Japanese Prime Minister Shinzo Abe at the White House on Feb.
+10.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.